cs340-20/Whirl/FINAL REPORT.md

 ### Changes from status reports

 - After completing our minimum viable system, our main goals were to introduce the list of actual rides to the user, as well as giving them a way to add to this list.
 Besides this,we wanted to add other features such as a profile and a map page.
 We successfully implemented the rides list functionality, added a profile page with basic functionality, and added a basic map as well.
-Below are screenshots of the several screens of the application.
+Below are gifs and screenshots of several components of our application.

 <p>
 <img src="Common/screenshotsv2/Videos/openapp.gif" alt="Launcher Icon" width="150"/>